Non-exponential decay of a collective excitation in an atomic ensemble coupled to a one-dimensional waveguide: Model and Results

 The first term, $H_0$, accounts for the free part of the electromagnetic field and includes the effect of geometric confinement, while the second term accounts for the coupling between the photons and the atoms with strength$\sqrt{\gamma}$.
 Here, $\sigma_{j}^{+} = |e\rangle\langle g|_j$ and $\sigma_{j}^{-}= |g\rangle\langle e|_j$ are the raising and lowering operators for the atomic transition, while $\mathcal{E}^-$ ($\mathcal{E}^+)$ denotes the positive (negative) frequency component of the electromagnetic field operator; note that the scalar product of the polarization with the dipole transition moment is included in the definition of $\mathcal{E}^\pm$.

-At any time $t$, the electric field at position $r$ is determined by the radiation field from the spontaneous emission of the atoms and the free field, which account for the quantized field of the incoming photons,
+At any time $t$, the electric field at position $r$ is determined by the radiation field from the spontaneous emission of the atoms and the free field, which account for the quantized field of the incoming photons, \cite{Lehmberg1970, Chang2012, Shi2015, Pichler2015,Ruostekoski2016a, Lodahl2017,LeKien2017}

 Here, $G(r,r_j,\omega_0)$ is the propagator for the photon field.
 The precise form of the propagator is determined by $H_{0}$ and depends on the dimension and geometry of the problem at hand.
 Note that in Eq.~(\ref{eq:electric_field}), the propagator is local in time.
 This form is valid if the dispersion relation is well described by a linear behavior around the resonance frequency of the transition for all relevant modes.
 In addition, retardation effects due to the propagation of photons are neglected.
-These approximations are usually well satisfied in quantum optical experiments.
-It is then straightforward to derive the master equation describing the atoms alone, and such a derivation has been performed in the past for the general three-dimensional setup \cite{Lehmberg1970} as well as recently for one-dimensional chiral and non-chiral waveguides \cite{Chang2012, Shi2015, Pichler2015, Ruostekoski2016a, Lodahl2017, LeKien2017}.
+These approximations are usually well satisfied in quantum optical experiments with (cold) atoms and will be discussed in more detail in the next section.
+With the expression for the quantized electric field, Eq. (\ref{eq:electric_field}), it is then straightforward to derive the master equation describing the atoms alone.
+Such a derivation has been performed in the past for the general three-dimensional setup \cite{Lehmberg1970} as well as recently for one-dimensional chiral and non-chiral waveguides \cite{Chang2012, Shi2015, Pichler2015, Ruostekoski2016a, Lodahl2017, LeKien2017}.